simulot/immich-go/readme.md

 ## Release 0.2.0
 - When uploading from a directory, use the date inferred from the file name as file date.
 Immich uses it as date of take.
-This us useful for images without Exif data.
+This is useful for images without Exif data.
 - `duplicate` command check immich for several version of the same image, same file name, same date of capture